Stephen-Gates/report-gallery/docs/interface/index.md

 ---
-title: "Interface reports"
+title: "Circle Map reports"
 ---

 ??? note "Work in progress"
     - What do the reports show?
     - What is the question?

-# About Interface reports
+# About Circle Map reports

-Interface reports shows, either:
+Circle Map reports shows, either:

 - A high-level view of the applications that provide or consume interfaces
 - A detailed diagram of data flows between specific applications